 Enabling the External Source in Sitecore

-This section assumes that you have already indexed an external source in the Coveo Platform (see Indexing External Content).
+This section assumes that you have already indexed an external source in the Coveo Platform (see Index External Content).

 After having indexed your external source in the Coveo Platform, you need to enable it in Sitecore.